spencejs/Basis/README.md

 + The `body` tag provides the outer wrapper for the site content.
 In other words, there is no div with a class or "wrapper", and the content width is defined by the `body` tag only.
 + Wherever possible, the code is marked up with [Microdata](http://schema.org) to add an extra layer of machine-readable information.
 + Wherever possible, ARIA roles are included for maximum accessibility to screen-readers and other assistive technologies.
++ Nav menus contain headers hidden with the .screen-reader-text class to provide an acurate document outline and screen reader navigation.

 ### An Awesome Document Head